appcornerit/AppCorner-Social/README.md

 - Now the app is open source

 The app on appcorner.it could be used to share your apps, get opinions, suggestions, ideas or find collaborations of other iOS developers.

+Refer to [README](https://github.com/appcornerit/AppCorner-Social/tree/master/Deployd-Modules) to try the app with your server.

 I encourage anyone who wants to contribute, build your server is quite simple so have fun without tear down the appcorner.it server.